Integrity and

 The popularity

-of organized sports profits from the qualities of the people who compete and the qualities of the people who follow the sports, although everyone
+of organized sports profits from the qualities of the players and the fans although the players are valued primarily for their

-who competes is valued primarily for their contribution to the sport.
+contribution to the sport.

 3 Commercial publicity promotes fictions of rivalry and antagonism between